Yale-CPSC484-HCI/recorder/docs/zoo_setup.md

     $ pipenv run python src/main.py --data-path data/sample --mode play
     ```

-    > Note that if you are connecting to the Zoo via SSH, you should follow the steps below.
+    > Note that if you are connecting to the Zoo via SSH, you should follow Step 9 below.
+Otherwise, move to Step 10.

  9. **Port forwarding (if you are connecting via SSH).**
     If you are connecting to the Zoo via SSH, you will need to enable [port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) in order to access the WebSocket that exposes Kinect body tracking data.

     To invoke port forwarding, start a new SSH session based on the following form:

     ```